dp787/mywebclass-agile-docs/documentation/templates/theme/initiatives/initiative_template.md

 Constraints: Limited budget and resources; The website must be accessible to users with disabilities.

 Assumptions: There will be a significant demand for a user-friendly powerlifting tracking website; Users will be willing to pay for premium features such as advanced analytics and personalized coaching; There will be no major technical issues during the development process.
+Users should input true numbers rather than false numbers to ensure the best outcome of their program

 Risks: Technical issues may arise during the development process, leading to delays and additional costs; Competitors may launch similar products, reducing demand for our website; Users may not find the website user-friendly or useful, leading to low adoption rates; Data breaches or privacy violations may occur, damaging our reputation and resulting in legal action.